Thanks again for signing up to my Dream Career Program.

 You should aim to write in your journal at least twice a week.
 Most people find a regular pattern of entries encourages them to take action so they have something to record!
 If you’re doing the program with me as your coach I’ll be asking about your journal in each session.

 If you’ve never kept a journal before here are some tips.
+You’ll also find them in the side bar of each program session.

 It is entirely up to you what your journal contains.
 You never have to show it to anyone if you don’t want to including me.
 There are no rules, but here are some suggestions: